MileHacker Logo

 Spa and Wellness

-Options for spa and wellness are limited to basic facilities within some hotels.
+Options for spa and wellness are restricted to basic facilities within some hotels.
 No dedicated high-end spa or wellness centers cater for travelers.

 Natural Therapies

-No prominent natural hot springs or natural therapy choices are available in Tartus itself.
-Yoga and meditation retreats are not available or organized for visitors from abroad.
+No prominent natural hot springs or natural therapy alternatives can be found in Tartus itself.
+Retreats for yoga and meditation are not available or organized for international visitors.
 Traditional remedies exist locally but are not tourist experiences.

 Coastal Relaxation